Beyond ROI: The Metric You're Not Measuring

 1. OrchestratE Wow Moments

 When was the last time you enjoyed a private dinner inside the Louvre Museum after hours, or found yourself surprised with backstage passes to an AC/DC concert in Paris?
-The sky really is the limit.
-We’ve orchestrated trips where guests rode to lunch on the back of Harleys, blended their own wine at a ranch in Mendoza, and even helped wash and care for elephants in Thailand before a magical paper lantern release.
+The sky truly is the limit.
+We’ve curated experiences where guests rode to lunch on the back of Harleys, crafted their own wine at a Mendoza ranch, and even cared for elephants in Thailand—before drifting down a serene river on a bamboo raft, champagne in hand, and savoring a picnic lunch in absolute bliss.

 But it's not always about grandiosity.
 "Sometimes the most powerful moments are the quiet ones," Ashley notes.
-“We once organized a trip to Fiji where a scavenger hunt ended at a local school.
-The team spent the afternoon building benches for the children.
-That act of giving back was the most talked-about part of the entire trip."
+The team dedicated the afternoon to building benches, installing water systems, and painting classroom chalkboards, then capped off an amazing day by learning traditional Fijian songs from the children.
+That act of giving back was the most talked-about part of the entire trip.

 Planning Tip: Find opportunities for unique, personalized touches.
 It could be renting a private yacht for island-hopping in Croatia or arranging custom-tailored suits in Hong Kong.
 Think beyond the standard itinerary and create moments of surprise and delight that resonate with your team's values.